 You will also want to be sure your dog wears his ID tag and that you have a recent picture of your pet- unfortunately many pets will run away from home during fireworks.
 Even if you take all precautions, it's best to be prepared in case your dog does run away.

-I hope the information provided is helpful to you and I wish you and your pets a Happy New Year!
+I hope the information provided is helpful to you and I wish you and your pets a Happy 4th of July!

 Please provide your feedback and comments below.